-A new roadside retail fuel brand, which aspires to compete in the same space as Gulf, Pace and Murco, is coming to England and Wales: courting operators with a “no fuss” dealer supply arrangement.
+A roadside retail fuel brand, which aspires to compete with Gulf, Pace and Murco, is coming to England and Wales, courting operators with a “no fuss” dealer supply arrangement.

-Oilmaxx, a sister brand to fuel supplier Oilfast, will particularly appeal to smaller, rural sites where the owner is not interested in its oil provider offering promotions, or getting involved in the shop.
+Oilmaxx, a sister brand to fuel supplier Oilfast, will particularly appeal to smaller, rural sites where the owner is not interested in an oil provider offering promotions, or getting involved in the shop.

-So says managing director Tony Stewart, who plans to go live with the first Oilmaxx branded forecourts in the next 12 months.
-“We’re negotiating at the moment and hoping to get one dealer over the line in the coming months,” he asserts.
+So says managing director Tony Stewart, who plans to go live with the first Oilmaxx branded forecourts shortly.
+“We’re negotiating at the moment and hoping to get one dealer over the line in the coming months,” he says.

 “Oilmaxx will suit operators who want the reassurance that their sites will remain wet and want great service on deliveries, but who want to be left to run the rest of the business as they please.
 We will also do our best to offer very competitive and fair prices.”